Jan 14, 2023

-And the reason that this Lang file is useful, because maybe you want to have a couple of different languages on your file, maybe you want to have English, French, and Spanish.
+And the reason that this Lang file is useful, is that maybe you want to have a couple of different languages on your file, and maybe you want to have English, French, and Spanish.

 If we want to just hard code over this, like if we want to just say, you know, just say browse instead of whatever this language variable is, that's fine.